techslam/techslam.github.io/_posts/2019-10-26-Autosys - How to prevent multiple jobs from running at the same time.md

 When a job is submitted, one unit of the resource is temporarily removed from the resource pool.
 Because there are only 1 unit, only 1 of these jobs can run on any machine.
 Other jobs that require this resurce cannot be submitted because no resources are available.
 When a job that is running completes, one unit of the resource is returned to the resource pool.
 Another job can be submitted because a unit is now available.

-If you are here searching for a solution on how Autosys can prevent multiple jobs from running aat the same time, Hope this post might have been of some help.
+If you are here searching for a solution on how Autosys can prevent multiple jobs from running at the same time, Hope this post might have been of some help.